msmanek/getting-a-gig-pm-edition/README.md

 When a recruiter or engineer is asking you about a certain project/extracurricular activity you've done, be as specific as possible.
 Tell them **exactly** what you did on that particular project (or internship or what have you).
 Tell them how much you contributed, what metrics you used to measure your success, what was the outcome of the project, etc. etc.

 For example, don't say, "I'm the webmaster for a club website.
 Next question."
 Okay, Dwight Schrute.
 Go back to your beet farm.
 Instead, say something more like this: "I developed and currently maintain the website for my university's computer science club.
 I built it from the ground up with HTML, CSS, JavaScript, and jQuery on the front-end.
 I figured out the requirements by taking to the club and created  it.
 Turns out we needed it for promotional purposes give members crucial updates about meetings and events.
-So, so I figured out how to SEO it so that it is first on google rankings when searching CS Clubs in my city."
+I then figured out how to improve the site's SEO so that it shows up first on Google when searching for CS Clubs in my city."
 Oh my, you enchanting product manager, you.
 Let me hire you.

 When you're talking to companies about specific things you've done, make sure they know:
 - **What?** - What? - What did you make?
 What does it do?
 What impact has it made?
 What was the hardest part?
 What could you have done better?